MoonData21/ShipwreckAnalysis/README.md

 # ShipwreckAnalysis

-The project was completed with a Jupyter Notebook, Pandas, and Matplotlib.

 INTRODUCTION:
-Problem Statement: Reviewing the Titanic and the Estonia Datasets The main objective of this project is to examine both the datasets provided for the Titanic and the Estonia, and determine the following questions:
+Problem Statement: Reviewing the Titanic and the Estonia Datasets This project explores survival patterns from two of the most well-known maritime disasters — the Titanic and the Estonia — through data analysis and visualization.
+Using Python libraries such as Pandas for data manipulation and Matplotlib for visualization, I examined and compared demographic and survival data to uncover insights into the human and social factors behind each tragedy.

-QUESTIONS to be Analyzed:

-Which crash was considered to be worse based factors that will be determined in the analysis.
-What was the mean age and gender for survival and death.
-Which ship had a better survival rate (broken down by passengers, crew, and both passengers & crew together).
+Tools: Jupyter Notebook | Pandas | Matplotlib

+Key Objectives:

+Compare the overall severity of the two shipwrecks using survival-related metrics.

+Analyze survival rates by age, gender, and role (passenger vs. crew).

-I will examine my survival rate for each ship, and determine which ship I had a greater chance of survival.
+Determine which ship offered a greater chance of survival.

-Did the wealthier passengers on the Titanic have a better chance of survival than the regular passengers and the crew members?
-Was it true that the women and children took priority for the lifeboats?
-What was the breakdown of the elderly by gender that survived?
+Investigate whether wealth and class influenced survival on the Titanic.

+Examine the truth behind the “women and children first” principle.

+Explore survival rates among elderly passengers, broken down by gender.

+This project demonstrates my ability to perform data wrangling, aggregation, and exploratory analysis in Python while visualizing real-world historical data to answer complex questions.